-Cost Optimization and Prioritization Plan HPE Next Plan Employee Severance Infrastructure and other Employee Severance Infrastructure and other In millions Liability as of October 31, 2023 \$ 152 \$ 127 \$ 6 \$ 27 Charges (credits) 10 (2) - (1) Cash payments (64) (12) (1) (1) Non-cash items 1 1 1 (1) Liability as of January 31, 2024 \$ 99 \$ 114 \$ 6 \$ 24 Total costs incurred to date, as of January 31, 2024 \$ 803 \$ 559 \$ 1,267 \$ 270 Total expected costs to be incurred as of January 31, 2024 \$ 820 \$ 560 \$ 1,267 \$ 270
+Cost Optimization and Prioritization Plan Cost Optimization and Prioritization Plan HPE Next Plan Cost Optimization and Prioritization Plan HPE Next Plan

+Employee Severance Employee Severance Infrastructure and other Employee Severance Infrastructure and other Employee Severance Infrastructure and other Employee Severance Infrastructure and other

+In millions

+Liability as of October 31, 2023

+Charges (credits)

+Cash payments

+Non-cash items

+Liability as of January 31, 2024

+Total costs incurred to date, as of January 31, 2024

+Total expected costs to be incurred as of January 31, 2024

+Liability as of April 30, 2024

+Total costs incurred to date, as of April 30, 2024

+Total expected costs to be incurred as of April 30, 2024

-The current restructuring liability related to the transformation programs, reported in the Condensed Consolidated Balance Sheets as of January 31, 2024 and October 31, 2023, was \$121 million and \$180 million, respectively, in accrued restructuring, and \$20 million and \$22 million, respectively, in Other accrued liabilities.
-The non-current restructuring liability related to the transformation programs, reported in Other non-current liabilities in the Condensed Consolidated Balance Sheets as of January 31, 2024 and October 31, 2023, was \$102 million and \$110 million, respectively.
+The current restructuring liability related to the transformation programs, reported in the Condensed Consolidated Balance Sheets as of January 31, 2024 April 30, 2024 and October 31, 2023, was \$121 million \$97 million and \$180 million, respectively, in accrued Accrued restructuring, and \$20 million \$19 million and \$22 million, respectively, in Other accrued liabilities.
+The non-current restructuring liability related to the transformation programs, reported in Other non-current liabilities in the Condensed Consolidated Balance Sheets as of January 31, 2024 April 30, 2024 and October 31, 2023, was \$102 million \$91 million and \$110 million, respectively.